-Erosion and sediment control during SCA construction, operation, and winter shutdown will be addressed in a Stormwater Pollution Prevention Plan that will be provided as a preconstruction submittal.
-This plan will be consistent with the NYSDEC guidance document mentioned previously.
+Erosion and sediment control during SCA construction, operation, and winter shutdown has been addressed in a Stormwater Pollution Prevention Plan (SWPPP) that has been provided as a pre-construction submittal.
+This plan is consistent with the NYSDEC guidance document mentioned previously.

-As part of the initial construction activities, Weir Box 6, which is located approximately in the center of Wastebed 13, will be abandoned by removing the wooden weir box structure down to a depth of 15 ft below the surface of the wastebed and then filling the entire weir box with slurry fill.
-A detail is provided on Drawing C-019 of Appendix E.

-The integrity of Weir Boxes 5 and 7, which are located on the east and west sides of the SCA, respectively, should not be impacted by SCA loading based on a stress distribution analysis.
+As part of the initial construction activities, Weir Box 6, which is located approximately in the center of Wastebed 13, will be abandoned by removing the wooden weir box structure down to a depth of 15 ft. below the surface of the wastebed and then filling the entire weir box with slurry fill.
+A detail is provided on Drawing C-012 of Appendix E. The integrity of Weir Boxes 5 and 7, which are located on the east and west sides of the SCA, respectively, should not be impacted by SCA loading based on a stress distribution analysis.
 This analysis indicated that the stress increase should not be significant.
+During construction of the SCA, surface water will be managed as described in the SWPPP.
+After liner construction is complete and prior to geotextile tube placement, surface water generated from lined areas within the SCA will be non-contact water and managed in accordance with the SWPPP.